-- a) 1000 mm (at the front in the radiation area) - b) 270 mm (at the sides in the radiation area) - c) 160 mm (rear)
+- a) 1200/600 mm (at the front/side in the radiation area) - b) 200 mm (on the left in the radiation area) - d) 200 mm (on the right in the radiation area)

 7.2 Combustion air

 An adequate supply of combustion air must be provided during operation.
 With a modern very thick building shell it can happen that the combustion air supply is not guaranteed for balanced flue operation or that the draft behavior is impaired.
 In this case an adequate supply of combustion air must be provided.
 Your Austroflamm specialist dealer will be happy to advise you.